hashicorp/terraform-provider-google/website/docs/r/spanner_instance.html.markdown

   OUTPUT_ONLY fields and reflect the current compute capacity allocated to the instance.
   Structure is [documented below](#nested_autoscaling_config).

+* `default_backup_schedule_type` -
+  (Optional)
+  Controls the default backup behavior for new databases within the instance.
+  Note that `AUTOMATIC` is not permitted for free instances, as backups and backup schedules are not allowed for free instances. if unset or NONE, no default backup schedule will be created for new databases within the instance.
+  Possible values are: `NONE`, `AUTOMATIC`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.